Island

 Which fish species can you catch around Smøla?

 The area has wide species diversity.
 Cod, saithe, pollack, haddock, ling and wolffish are common.
-Smøla lies south of 62°N, so halibut is prohibited for recreational anglers and must be released.
-Cod has a 40 cm minimum size in this zone.
+Smøla lies north of 62°N, so halibut may be kept outside the closed season December 20–April 20 (minimum 84 cm, maximum 200 cm).
+Cod has a 44 cm minimum size outside 4 nautical miles and 55 cm inside in this zone.

 How do you get to Smøla Havfiskesenter?